Now that you have learned more about over-the-counter (OTC) cough medicine abuse, it’s time to get involved:

 Teens listen, even if they act like they don’t.
-In fact, teens who learn about the risks of drugs from their parents are 50 percent less likely to use drugs.
-There are ways to bring up critical issues like medicine abuse with your teenager – the trick is to know the right questions to ask.
-Teens may mistakenly believe that because dextromethorphan (DXM) is usually found in OTC cough medicines, it must be harmless and is just an easy and safe way to get high.
-It's not.
+In fact, teens who learn about the risks of drugs from their parents are 50% less likely to use drugs.
+There are ways to bring up critical issues like medicine abuse with your teenager – the trick is to know how to start the conversation.
+Teens may mistakenly believe that since dextromethorphan (DXM) is found in over-the-counter cough medicines, it must be harmless and is just an easy and safe way to get high.
+It’s not.
 When abused, DXM can cause serious side effects.
-Parents have the power to ensure their teens hear the truth.
+Parents have the power to ensure their teens know the truth.

 Monitor Your Medicine Cabinet

-Take steps to protect your teens by safeguarding all the medicines you have in your home.
-Know what you have and how much, so you will know if anything is missing.
-According to The Partnership for Drug-Free Kids, 64 percent of parents report that medicines in their home can be accessed by anyone.
+You can take steps to protect your teens by safeguarding the medicines you have in your home.
+Take inventory of what you have and how much, so you will know if anything goes missing.
+According to The Partnership for Drug-Free Kids, 55% of parents report that medicines in their home can be accessed by anyone.

 Monitor Your Teen

-Speak up – at school meetings, sports events, and other gatherings of parents – to make sure others active in your teen’s day-to-day activities know the warning signs of OTC cough medicine abuse.
+Speak up – at school meetings, sporting events, and other gatherings of parents – to make sure others active in your teen’s day-to-day activities know the warning signs of OTC cough medicine abuse.
 Speak with others in your community – healthcare professionals, law enforcement, retailers, etc. to make sure they are aware of this issue.
 Make sure you know who your kids are hanging out with and if their parents are aware of the dangers of OTC cough medicine abuse.
 Many kids are abusing these medicines right in their own homes or their friends’ homes.